Markus Bachmann co-founded Craton Capital in 2003. He is the manager of the Craton Capital Precious Metal Fund and the Global Resources Fund.

 In early 2000, I emigrated to South Africa, where I took responsibility for funds and mandates at Coronation Fund Managers in Cape Town.

 Advising and investing became and remains a passion; independence a constant theme.
 Precious metals and global resources always fascinated and intrigued me as among the most complex and challenging of all asset classes, amalgamating to the highest degree company analysis and macroeconomics with fiscal policies, corporate achievements (or shortcomings), grand triumph and abject failure on an epic global scale.

 The establishment of Craton Capital in 2003 was almost inevitable: the only logical route to fulfill this passion and the vision for independence.”

-Douglas Orsmond is an analyst and deputy advisor for the Precious Metals Fund.
+Douglas Orsmond is an analyst and deputy manager for the Precious Metals Fund.